dwblair/infrapix-mov/README.md

 ffmpeg -i inputMovie.avi  -f image2 ./outFolder/image-%04d.png
 ```

-- then, run the python script to convert to NDVI:
+- then, run the python script to convert to NDVI.
+The script has INPUTDIR, OUTPUTDIR, VMIN, MAX, histogramOPtion as command line arguments.
+INPUTDIR: the input directory of images -- only the images you want to process.
+OUTPUTDIR: where you'd like the output images.
+VMIN, VMAX: the min/max values to display in the colormap of the NDVI output.  histogramOption:  1=show, 0=don't show histograms of R, B, and NDVI overlaid on the result image.
+For example,

 ```
-python convertMovie.py
+python processNGB.py ../infpx-mov/vidfolder/ ./out6/ .1 .8 1
 ```

-(Note: the file paths are currently hard-coded in convertMovie.py; it's now set to export the NDVI images to a folder called 'NDVIFolder')
+has VMIN=.1, VMAX=.8, and includes the histogram option.

 - then, recombine the extracted frames into a movie: